brnco/DPOE-N-Workshop_IntroCLI-AVTools/README.md

 # DPOE-N-Workshop_IntroCLI-AVTools

+each year's presentation is on its own branch

 # Overview

 This single-day free webinar provides an introduction to the command line interface (CLI) and a few tools for digital preservation with a focus on audiovisual assets.
 It's provided by the Digital Preservation Outreach & Education Network (DPOE-N), part of the Pratt Institute's School of Information and New York University's Moving Image Archiving Program (MIAP).